1

 – Philipp

-Nov 18, 2017 at 13:18
+Commented Nov 18, 2017 at 13:18

 • "Why should a largely autonomous, unelected group have final say in whether the government is doing its job?"
 Almost all democratic countries have unelected judges with similar power.
-Sep 11, 2018 at 14:09
+Commented Sep 11, 2018 at 14:09

 • @MaxBarraclough Speaking fo the US - depending on the jurisdiction, judges are either elected directly or have an appointment process through the other two groups of that jursidiction.
 The judicial is also beholden to the legislative in terms of the rulings they can actually make, since their rulings are supposed to be based on the laws passed by Congress and the Constitution (which can also be amended by Congress).
 I can't speak for the rest of the democratic world, but I'd guess they all follow the same idea that judicial rulings are based on laws passed by an elected legislature.
-Sep 11, 2018 at 15:02
+Commented Sep 11, 2018 at 15:02

 • @IllusiveBrian All judges are of course required to follow the law, but my point was that although all democracies have powerful judges, the USA is one of the very few democracies where they are elected - it's not a prerequisite for a functional democracy that all of the powerful actors be elected.
-Sep 11, 2018 at 15:12
+Commented Sep 11, 2018 at 15:12

 • @MaxBarraclough That's missing the important word in the answer though, "final."
 The proposal in the OP is that the military would act as a check on the rest of the government, legally, through the threat of junta.
 A supreme court's ruling can be overriden by new law, but if the military is legally able to expel the government if it believes it is too tyrannical, the military has the de facto final say on whether any law or executive action is acceptable.
-Sep 11, 2018 at 15:52
+Commented Sep 11, 2018 at 15:52

 You must log in to answer this question.